Precision over pace: why governance is the backbone of trusted product delivery

 Introducing the OneAdvanced Governance Model

-At OneAdvanced, we’ve designed a six-stage product launch governance framework that puts structure around creativity and safeguards around ambition.
-It spans from Ideation to Operational Readiness, ensuring that every launch is deliberate, coherent and commercially sound.
+At OneAdvanced, we’ve designed a three-stage product launch governance framework that puts structure around creativity and safeguards around ambition.
+It spans from ideation and approval to development, launch and review, ensuring that every launch is deliberate, coherent and commercially sound.

 1. Ideation: The why before the what